Octeto Buenos Aires (Astor Piazzolla) & "The Edge of Tango"

 “The Edge of Tango” is a group of renowned tango musicians united in this common project for the recovery of the material and repertoire created in the mid 1950’s by two great Argentine composers who marked the history of modern tango.

 They are Astor Piazzolla and Eduardo Rovira.
 Each with their own formations: Astor Piazzolla’s Octeto Buenos Aires and Eduardo Rovira’s Octeto La Plata have revolutionised and changed tango forever.
+The group culminates this process of research and hard interpretative work with the recording of a double album under the same name “The Edge of Tango”.

 This recording is based on the recovery of Octeto Buenos Aires scores, which were burned by Piazzolla himself, as well as the scores of the Octeto La Plata (read more about OLP), which were partially lost during a flood.